markplewis/remix-css-demo/README.md

 The purpose of this repo is twofold:

-- To demonstrate some of the pitfalls of "CSS-in-JS", specifically `window.matchMedia` media queries.
+- To demonstrate some of the pitfalls of runtime CSS-in-JS, specifically `window.matchMedia` media queries.
 - To introduce CSS Style Queries and demonstrate how they may be useful.